Introduction

 1000 × 0.45

-So the approximate cement requirement for a 1000 sq ft residential house is usually:
+So, the approximate cement required for a 1000 sq ft residential house is usually:

 ➡ 400 to 500 cement bags

-However, the exact cement quantity may vary depending on several factors such as:
+However, the exact cement requirement may vary depending on several factors such as:

 - Structural design of the building